sweepenergy/sweepStore/README.md

 ### Secure One-time Login:
   The login functionality utilizes Express-session and a Redis server.
 When the app is initially loaded, the user is prompted to login via their API key and API token.
   ***CONTINUE...***
+### DropzoneJS:
+  DropzoneJS is a javascript library that allows us to implement a drag and drop file upload form.
+This was paired with multer to save the upload file to the local file system, under "./src/public/datasets".
+The file is also given a name of "client_data.csv".
+By saving the file to the loval system, this allows to automatically generate the visual viewer when we transition to that page.
+In addition, this allows us to parse the data in "testDataOrg.js" by providing a link to the location of the dataset.
+### Visual Viewer:
+  Here the visual viewer is used display the uploaded dataset onto the page.
+In addition, on this same page the user can decided on how they want to import their data.
+They select each column to either be a directory, stream, timestamp, or ts_param.
+However, there may only ever be one directory, one stream, one timestamp, and as many ts_params as they want associated to a stream.
+If the user doesn't choose a stream, they will be prompted to enter a stream.
+  After the user has selected and confirmed their edits, a file structure tree is also displayed.
+An object describing the entries as (key,value) pairs is created an passed to the Express server to be utilized by our parser.

+  The limitation here is that file structure tree is not generated automatically.
+Ideally as the user selects column types, the tree will begin generating.
+  But, currently the tree only generate after they select "confirm".
+### Data parsing and Importation:
+  The column types object is passed to the "getColumns()" function of "testDataOrg.js".
+This begins the parsing of data using Papa-parse as well importation.
+  First, we create our directory then our stream.
+Once that is completed we parse the data and compare the column value of a data cell to the (key,value) pair of our column type object.
+If its a timestamp, we post to the correct stream.
+If it is a ts_param, then store it in an array of ts_params.
+Once all ts_params are found we make a post request to the Sweep API including the ts_param array.

+  The limitation that we have found so far is that the program struggles to import correctly when the csv file has more then 3000 rows.